This section describes legislation in Australia that bans smoking and/or vaping in public spaces, including:

 - work vehicles while being used during the course of employment if another person is present.

-Various public events in Tasmania have also been declared smokefree.
-These include the Tasmanian Fruit & Wine Festival and the Taste of Tasmania Festival. lxii
+Various public events in Tasmania have also been declared smokefree by the Director of the Department of Health.88 These include, for example, carols by candlelight, agricultural shows, the Tasmanian Fruit & Wine Festival and the Taste of Summer Festival.89

 The following areas are not smokefree areas unless designated as such by the occupier: